layumi/2016_person_re-ID/README.md

 	BaiduYun sometime changes the link.
 If you find the url fail, you can contact me to update it.

-3. Compile matconvnet (Note that I have included my Matconvnet in this repo)
+3. Compile matconvnet (Note that I have included my Matconvnet in this repo, so you do not need to download it again.)

 	You just need to uncomment and modify some lines in `gpu_compile.m` and run it in Matlab.
 Try it~